Microsoft-community/Community-website/wiki/joining-windows-insiders.md

 <img src="./img/joining-windows-insider/optional-diagnos-select.png" width="500px">

-### Error Code

-You may see an error code as you are trying to register to be a Windows Insider.
-There are a lot of different error codes, please search up the error code for solutions.

 ### Windows Insider Program Page not appearing

 A registry might be preventing the page from appearing in settings.
 Here is what you can do: